Awis13/AI_access_app/README.md

 # Access Provisioning Demo
+## AI-powered Infrastructure Automation Example

 A lightweight, privacy-focused web app that demonstrates how to provision application accounts: generate bcrypt hashes, build SQL statements, run quick duplicate checks and optionally execute the statements against sandbox PostgreSQL environments.
 This repository is a NDA-safe rewrite of an internal tool and runs entirely on your machine with dummy data.
 It is built for internal teams and can be deployed on standard CPU-only infrastructure—no GPU required.
+The app demonstrates principles of AI Ops and integration of LLM in infrastructure processes.

 ## Key Features
 - Single-page UI with copy-ready SQL transactions and password previews.